California State Railroad Museum, United States of America - Things to Do in California State Railroad Museum

 Top Things to Do in California State Railroad Museum

-Booking Tip: General admission costs around $12 for adults, with discounts for seniors, students, and children.
-Visit on weekdays for smaller crowds, and allow 2-3 hours to fully explore all exhibits.
-Check the museum website for special events and temporary exhibitions.
+Booking Tip: General admission costs around $12 for adults with discounts for seniors and children.
+Visit on weekdays for smaller crowds, and check the schedule for special steam train rides on weekends during summer months which require separate tickets.

 Getting There